-Two-thirds of the 4,051 units would be needed to accommodate Native Hawaiian households that earned 80 percent or less of the HUD AMI (2,697 units).
-Less than 8 percent of the needed units would be required to house Native Hawaiian households earning more than 180 percent of AMI annually.
+Roughly two-thirds of the 10,530 units would be needed to accommodate Native Hawaiian households that earned 80 percent or less of the HUD AMI (6,719 units).
+Approximately 9 percent of the needed units would be required to house Native Hawaiian households earning more than 180 percent of AMI annually.

-Across the State, units needed to house Native Hawaiians were almost evenly divided between ownership (46%) and rental units (54%).
+Across the State, units needed to house Native Hawaiians were almost evenly divided between ownership (52%) and rental units (48%).
 Among the counties, slight differences were identified.
-Hawai'i County had the highest demand for ownership units among Native Hawaiian households (61%), followed by households currently living on Kaua'i (52%).
-The demand for rental units was higher than for ownership units in Maui (51%) and Honolulu (60%) counties.
+Hawai'i County had the highest demand for ownership units among Native Hawaiian households (68%), followed by households currently living on Maui (55%) and Kaua'i (54%).
+The demand for rental units was higher than for ownership units in the county of Honolulu (54%).

-Statewide, of the units needed to accommodate Native Hawaiian households, demand for single-family dwellings was roughly 70 percent (2,600 units).
+Statewide, of the units needed to accommodate Native Hawaiian households, demand for singlefamily dwellings was roughly 60 percent (6,191 units).
 Again, the demand for single-family versus multi-family units varied by county.
-Of needed units on Maui and Kaua'i, single-family homes were in highest demand (76% and 83%, respectively).
-More than three-quarters of the units for Hawai'i County were single-family dwellings.
-For Native Hawaiian households in Honolulu, however, only 54 percent were single-family units.
+Of needed units on Hawai'i and Kaua'i, single-family homes were in highest demand (85% and 76%, respectively).
+More than 70 percent of the units for Maui County were single-family dwellings.
+For Native Hawaiian households in Honolulu, however, only 59 percent were single-family units.